MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-drill-maps/retrieve-a-list-of-objects.md

 This workflow sample demonstrates how to get the list of objects associated with a specific drill map.

-You want to get the list of objects associated with the `Drill Map for Demo` drill map object in the MicroStrategy Tutorial project.
+You want to get the list of objects associated with the `Drill Map for Demo` drill map object in the Strategy Tutorial project.
 The project ID is `091B51154B22036C53CFBB9958B2E8FC`.
 The drill map ID is `CC2E6AA3421EFF5C41C2D0939750BB24`.

 :::tip